What Are the Preferred Payment Methods for Customers?

 Cash Is No Longer the Go-To Payment Method

 Cash has been losing favor with customers for years, but the pandemic accelerated our reliance on other payment methods.
 In October 2020, U.S. consumers made an average of 34 cash payments, down from 39 in 2019, and cash use accounted for 19% of all payments, down 7% from 2019.
 Additionally, the share of individuals who preferred to use cash for non-bill payments declined by 5% compared to 2019.
 All signs point to this trend continuing as consumers get used to the convenience and ease of digital payments.
+This is why customers use preferred online payment methods today.

 The Rise of Digital Wallets